-“The Girl on the Landing” by Paul Torday published by Phoenix (an imprint of The Orion Publishing Group Ltd) released October 16th 2008 is available from Amazon, Barnes & Noble, from Walmart (Kobo) US eBooks and audiobooks, on iTunes (iBook or audiobook), from the website eBooks.com, from The Book Depository (free worldwide shipping), new or used from Better World Books (to support libraries and world literacy) or Alibris, or from an IndieBound store near you.
+“The Girl on the Landing” by Paul Torday published by Phoenix (an imprint of The Orion Publishing Group Ltd) released October 16th 2008 is available (via these affiliate links) from Amazon, Walmart (Kobo) US eBooks and audiobooks, on iTunes (iBook or audiobook), from the website eBooks.com, from The Book Depository (free worldwide shipping), new or used from Better World Books (to support libraries and world literacy) or Alibris, or from an IndieBound store near you.
 This has been adapted from my original review published on the now defunct site, Dooyoo.

 5 thoughts on “A Girl who is Part Mystery, Part Fantasy”

 wow, sounds good.
 Thanks for introducing to this author